GENERAL INFORMATION - (PDF version)

 Q: What is Penn Medicine at Botswana?

-A: In 2003, the Department of Medicine and the School of Medicine entered into a collaborative agreement with the government of Botswana and the Gates Foundation to develop an HIV care program for the citizens of Botswana.
-We now have an inpatient firm at Princess Marina Hospital in Botswana that includes two full time faculty, residents and medical students.
-One senior resident each month rotates there to be a part of the firm.
+A: In 2003, the Department of Medicine and the School of Medicine entered into a collaborative agreement with the government of Botswana and the Gates and Merck Foundations to develop an HIV care program for the citizens of Botswana.
+We now have an inpatient firm at Princess Marina Hospital in the capital of Gaborone, Botswana that includes multiple full time faculty.
+At any time there are multiple rotating residents and medical students.

 Q: What is the Global Health Track?

 A: Individuals interested in serving the global community as a career path can apply to the Global Health Track as part of the categorical application process or as interns.
 The track can accommodate up to four people each year.
 The curriculum begins in the PGY2 year with a core month of intensive course work in community health.
 International immersion experiences substitute for elective time in the 2 nd/3 rd years.
 See link to Global Health.

 A: Most residents live across the bridge in Center City.
 A few live in nearby suburbs or West Philadelphia (University City).
 Please see extensive housing list compiled by the Office of Off Campus Services for a review of neighborhoods and popular buildings.

 Q: What about transportation to and from work?